nalgeon/tryxinyminutes/try/go/index.md

 <!-- codapi-settings url="http://localhost:1313/v1">
 </codapi-settings -->

+> This text and code is based on [Learn X in Y Minutes Where X = Go](https://learnxinyminutes.com/docs/go/), with only a few changes required by the separation of the code into snippets that can execute independently.
+Big shoutout to the authors!

 Go was created out of the need to get work done.
 It's not the latest trend in programming language theory, but it is a way to solve real-world problems.